 I'm delighted to kick off our season with a person who has become very dear to me in the last few months, and I hope you enjoy our conversation, which is filled with moments of reflection and retrospection.

-For accessibility purposes, the transcription of our conversation is below, with minor edits for clarity and brevity.
-Enjoy!
+The transcript of our conversation has been prepared for accessibility purposes, with minor edits for clarity and brevity.